Improving Water and Food Security by Building Knowledge and Tools for the Water Cycle

-Applications focused on water resources, flood warnings and control, winter weather precipitation events, and weather modification are growing at a rapid rate.
-Earth’s water supply, when considered on a regional basis, may not be sustainable relative to agricultural and industrial practices of the last century.
-RAL is motivated to building this research area to meet the needs of national (federal, state, county and municipal) and international organizations in the public and private sectors and to make a significant contribution to the science of hydrometeorology.
+Society’s needs for water resources, flood warnings, and precipitation event prediction are growing rapidly.
+Earth’s water supply is critical to agricultural and industrial practices now and into the next century.
+We are motivated to broaden this research area to meet the needs of national (federal, state, county and municipal) and international organizations in the public and private sectors, and to make impactful contributions to water-cycle science.

 With support from USAID, UCAR launched an initiative to print 3D weather stations that can fill observational gaps in developing countries.
 A single station takes about a week to print at a cost of $… more